glizzan/glizzan.github.io/_posts/2020-03-04-governing-the-information-commons.md

 Facebook has been so besieged by criticisms of how they handle content moderation decisions that they're creating something called the 'Facebook Supreme Court'.
 This is meant to be a legally distinct organization from Facebook that has the power to review and overturn moderation decisions.

-(It's not actually a legally distinct organization - my review of the proposed charter suggests that the board will be appointed by people appointed by Facebook, so like a fig leaf's worth of independence - but we'll leave that aside for now.)

 I find the framing here fascinating.
 Facebook has been using a private property model on their platform, but when it’s clear that that’s not working, what do they turn to?
 Public property.
 They use language invoking the most authoritative body of one of our three branches of government.

 But government owned property and privately owned property are not our only two conceptual options.
 There are many other approaches we could use, and I favor one in particular: commons management.